hng/mens-liberation/README.md

 > A curated list of ressources regarding the **pro-feminist** Men's liberation movement, feminism, masculinity and adjacent topics.

-There is also a collection of ressources in German at the end.
+There is also a collection of resources in German at the end.

 *Everything including name and scope of this list is work in progress.*